 - Improve maintenance access for routine work and emergencies

-The Power and Communications Division will begin work on a new capital improvement project along Marys Lake Road to build one of two new circuits in the Estes Valley.
-The new Twin Sisters Circuit is a continuation of Power and Communications’ efforts to meet the growing electrical service needs of the population within its service area.
+The Power and Communications Division will continue work on a new capital improvement project along Marys Lake Road to build one of two new circuits in the Estes Valley.
+The new Twin Sisters Circuit continues Power and Communications’ efforts to meet the growing electrical service needs of the population within its service area.
 This project will consist of replacing existing poles, upgrading transformers, and installing insulated aerial power lines to increase system reliability and power quality, protect wildlife, and reduce wildfire risk from faulting or sparking lines.

-The project area is along Marys Lake Road from the Marys Lake Substation to Griffith Court.
-Work is anticipated to begin the week of Nov.
-22, 2021, and be complete by spring 2022.
+The project area for phase 2 is along Marys Lake Road from Griffith Court to Lower Broadview Rd.
+Work is anticipated to begin on Jan.
+9, 2023, and be complete by mid-summer 2023.

 Other customer impacts will be temporary outages (2-4 hours typically) while crews transfer the overhead lines and transformers to the new poles.
 These outages will only affect properties fed off the transformer being replaced.
 Crews will attempt to notify affected customers beforehand.

 A map of the project area can be found below.
-Residents of the project area are encouraged to watch this page for project updates.
-For questions or concerns contact Tyler Boles, Line Crew Supervisor, at 970-577-3607 or email@example.com.
+Residents of the project area are encouraged to watch this page for updates.
+For questions or concerns, contact Tyler Boles, Line Crew Supervisor, at 970-577-3607 or email@example.com.